Vagente/Django-Web-Admin/README.md

-## This project is only partial tested and may contain exploits.
+## This project is only partially tested and may contain exploits.
 Use it for study or research

 ## Overview
 A webmin like website written with django, django-channels, django-otp,